 - “cost-conscious benefits manager who has creatively tailored plans to employee needs at below average employer cost” (source)

 - “online ad sales director with 12 years of experience leading sales teams in start-up, rapidly growing, and established companies” (source)

 5. Don’t leave college activities on your resume forever.
-Career experts recommend removing details of college-age activities anywhere from two to five years after graduation.
+Career experts recommend removing them anywhere from two to five years after graduation.
 And unless you’re a recent graduate, don’t include your graduation year.
-Once you’ve past the “young professional” stage, leaving it off may protect you from age discrimination (including against motherhood discrimination).
+Once you’ve past the “young professional” stage, leaving it off may protect you from age discrimination (and motherhood discrimination).
 (You might ask, “Well, can’t they tell how old I am by looking at my listed positions?” but Alison Green of Ask a Manager recommends removing jobs that you held more than 15-20 years ago.)

 When is the last time you updated your resume?
 How long is it?
 How much do you alter it for each position you apply for?
 For those of you who REVIEW resumes, what are your main takeaways?
 Have you read about any other resume rules for 2017?

 - Getting Past the First Cut with a Resume That Grabs Digital Eyes [New York Times]

 - What To Remove From Your Resume In 2017 [Forbes]

 - How Long Can Your Resume Be?
 [Ask a Manager]

 - 16 Things You Should Remove From Your Resume [The Ladders]